 Frequently Asked Questions (FAQs)

-Yes—and Wave Accounting still has the best free accounting software that we’ve found.
-It also has a paid version that you’ll need if you want to connect your bank account, have multiple users, scan receipts, plus a few other nice features.
+Yes—and it still has the best of all free accounting software that I’ve reviewed.
+It also has a paid version that you’ll need if you want to connect your bank account, have multiple users, and scan receipts, plus a few other nice features.

 Yes.
 Wave uses 256-bit transport layer security (TLS) encryption for data security, and all accounting data are stored in servers monitored 24/7.
 Your credit card numbers are also not stored in Wave.

 Yes, Wave offers payment processing through Wave Payments.
 You only need to pay for the processing fees: 2.9% plus 60 cents per transaction for Visa, Mastercard, and Discover; and 3.4% plus 60 cents for American Express.
-When you upgrade to Pro, the 60 cents per transaction fee is waived.
-To learn more about its features, check out our review of Wave Payments.
+When you upgrade to the Pro tier, the 60 cents per transaction is waived.

 Yes, Wave includes a sales tax tracking feature.
 You can set up multiple sales tax rates, apply them to invoices, and generate reports to help with tax compliance.